ephsarah/ephsarah.github.io/aboutme.md

 Senior year!
 With just 8 classes left, it sounded to me like the right time to face the subject I had been **intrigued** by, but perhaps **avoiding**.
 Computer science was that subject.
 I'm **intrigued** for many reasons.
 1. I want a peak into the behind-the-scenes of this digital age we're living in...what do coders *do*?

-2. Through work/internships, I've been involved in the tech world in non-technical roles.
+2. In past summer internships, I've been involved in the tech world in non-technical roles.
 I've had to message the value of an app, but admittedly knew very little about what the engineers did to build it.

 3. I like working with my hands (cooking, knitting, petting dogs, etc) which is why I'm excited to sew!